Copyright 2025 Thousand Brains Project

 Returns:

-point_normal: Estimated point normal at center of patch
+surface_normal: Estimated surface normal at center of patch

-valid_pn: Boolean for whether the point-normal was valid or not.
+valid_sn: Boolean for whether the surface normal was valid or not.
 Defaults

 to True.
-An invalid point-normal means there were not enough points in
+An invalid surface normal means there were not enough points in

-the patch to make any estimate of the point-normal
+the patch to make any estimate of the surface normal

 """